Commit451/DialUp/README.md

 boolean connected = DialUp.status(context);
 ```

+# Notes
-Please note that connectivity is reported by the device and does not always reflect the ability to reach a server.
+- Connectivity is reported by the device and does not always reflect the ability to reach a server.
 For example, a user could have Wifi enabled and connected, but not be provisioned correctly on the network and DialUp does not know about this.
+- When you first subscribe, you will get an immediate status of the network.

+# Acknowledgements
+DialUp was inspired by [rxnetwork-android](https://github.com/Laimiux/rxnetwork-android) and modified a bit to make it work with RxJava 2.

 License
 --------